Weather warnings remain in place across UK after Storm Goretti

 Across the UK, Met Office warnings for wind, rain, snow and ice remain in force for Sunday.

-An amber alert for snow covering Aberdeenshire, Moray, Central Tayside and Fife and Highland in Scotland is in place from 3am until 2pm.
+An amber alert for snow covering Aberdeenshire, Moray, Central Tayside and Fife and Highland in Scotland is in place until 2pm.

 The forecaster warned that between 2cm and 5cm of snowfall is likely at low levels and up to 30cm above 300m elevation in the warning area, with blizzard conditions and deep drifts also possible.

-A yellow warning for snow and ice comes into force at 2am on Sunday for much of Scotland, the East and West Midlands, north-east and north-west England and Yorkshire until 3pm.
+A yellow warning for snow and ice came into force at 2am on Sunday for much of Scotland, the East and West Midlands, north-east and north-west England and Yorkshire until 3pm.

 Between 2cm and 5cm of snow is likely in the alert area, with 10-20cm possible above 200 metres.

-In south-west Scotland, Lothian Border and Strathclyde, a yellow warning for rain is in place from 2am until the end of Sunday.
+In south-west Scotland, Lothian Border and Strathclyde, a yellow warning for rain is in place until the end of Sunday.

-Another alert for rain covers north-eastern areas of Scotland between 2am on Sunday until 10am on Monday, where up to 110mm of rain could be possible over parts of Skye, Lochaber, Argyll and the Trossachs, the forecaster said.
+Another alert for rain covers north-eastern areas of Scotland until 10am on Monday, where up to 110mm of rain could be possible over parts of Skye, Lochaber, Argyll and the Trossachs, the forecaster said.

 In Northern Ireland, a yellow alert for rain runs until 9pm on Sunday, with forecasters warning up to 60mm of rainfall is possible on higher ground.